-In layman’s terms, the SEC takes the role of a watchdog responsible for keeping sanity in the US’s investments world, especially securities.
+In layman’s terms, the SEC (Securities and Exchange Commissions) takes the role of a watchdog responsible for keeping sanity in the US’s investments world, especially securities.

 In white collar terms, it is described as an independent agency tasked with federal laws enforcements, proposition of securities rules, regulation of the securities industry and other financial organizations including electronic securities markets.

 The agencies mission is described in three main aspects as expressed on its website:

 “To protect investors; maintain fair, orderly, and efficient markets; and facilitate capital formation.”

 When it comes to Bitcoin ETF’s, the agency hasn’t lived any short of its duties as it has always brought up the most important and pressing questions to every single Bitcoin ETF proposition.

 To date, no ETF proposal has successfully proved worthy of any green light from the regulatory body.

 Why has the SEC delayed the Bitcoin ETF decision?